dsmooke/readme-inception/README.md

 ## Installation

-Steps required to create  README generator.
-Provide a step-by-step description of how to get the development environment running.
+Steps required to create  README generator:

 1. Create a new repository.
     * Open GitHub and create new repository.